a10networks/terraform-provider-thunder/website/docs/r/thunder_system.html.markdown

 * `geo-db-hitcount-enable` - Enable Geolocation database hit count
 * `domain-list-hitcount-enable` - Enable class list hit count
 * `dynamic-service-dns-socket-pool` - Enable socket pool for dynamic-service DNS
+* `system-chassis-port-split-enable` - Enable port split for the chassis
 * `uuid` - uuid of the object
 * `ftp` - set timeout to stop ftp transfer in seconds, 0 is no limit
 * `scp` - set timeout to stop scp transfer in seconds, 0 is no limit